 With mountain bike cleats, you can position the cleat in three directions: fore and aft in relation to the axle, as well as the angle in relation to your shoe.

 Tighten down the bolts just enough to keep them firmly in place.
-Try not to let them dig into the sole of the shoe, because the indentations left will make fine-tuning harder — carbon soles are more resistant.
+Try not to let them dig into the sole of the shoe because the remaining indentations will make fine-tuning harder — carbon soles are more resistant.
 Don’t use any grease just yet.

 With your shoes back on, balance yourself against a wall and clip in.
 Your legs should hang naturally down, without any noticeable stress on your joints.